Chan Ka Chun

 Chan Ka Chun (陳嘉晉, born 16 August 1988 in Hong Kong) is a Hong Kong football player playing for Hong Kong First Division League side Tai Chung.
-His usual position is central defender.
+His usual position is midfielder.
 Before the start of the 2007–08 season, he was sent to Japan together with Lai Man Fei for overseas training with the U-19 team of Yokohama F. Marinos, the guest team of BMA Cup organised by South China in early 2007.
 The original duration of the training was one year, but it depended on their performance in the first month to decide whether they could stay for the rest of the period.

 He made his debut for the SCAA first squad in the starting line-up for SCAA's AFC Cup away match on 16 April 2008 against Kedah FA from Malaysia.